Skip to main content

 Application and Admission

-• APPLICATION PAGE: Contact and Background Information submitted on the form provided
+• APPLICATION PAGE: Contact and Background Information submitted on the form provided.

-• TRANSCRIPTS: One official or unofficial transcript from each institution attended (INCLUDING UH, if you took undergraduate courses at UH)
+• TRANSCRIPTS: One official or unofficial transcript from each institution attended (INCLUDING UH, if you took undergraduate courses at UH).

-• PERSONAL STATEMENT: A personal statement that describes your interest in COMD, what makes you a good candidate for the program, relevant activities, and any other pertinent information in 1-2 pages
+• PERSONAL STATEMENT: A personal statement that describes your interest in COMD, what makes you a good candidate for the program, relevant activities, and any other pertinent information in 1-2 pages.

 • 3 LETTERS OF RECOMMENDATION: Applicants choose their letter writers, however letter writers should speak to your communication (written and oral), critical thinking, independent learning, and interpersonal skills.

-• RESUME: An updated resume
+• RESUME: An updated resume.

-• FEE: A $50.00 non-refundable application fee
+• FEE: A $50.00 non-refundable application fee.

+Please access the link above to access the packet and instructions.
 Please contact the Program Director, Dr. Byron Ross, at blross3@uh.edu or 713-743-5502 or the Program Academic Advisor, Aylin Castro at acastr38@central.uh.edu, 713-743-4289 for questions regarding the Post-Baccalaureate Leveling Program.

 Courses in biological sciences, physical sciences, social sciences and statistics must be completed prior to entering the leveling program.
 We require three credits from each of the following background courses: